idelfonsog2/idelfonsog2.github.io/README.md

 What's the ice breaker?

-Math ➗ is international spoken, food 🍝 is international spoken, a language_ 🗣 not so much 😕
+Math ➗ is international spoken, music 🎼 is international heard, body language too.
+A language_ 🗣 not so much 😕

-But music it is! 🎻 🎹
+🎺 + 💃🏻 + 🕺🏻 = social interaction

 You don't need to talk when dancing Foxtrot, Salsa, Tango or Swing!

 #### _The Solution: Coming soon_

-🌸 It brings people together at an international place (airport) in order to allow them to have a joy of moment by connecting them through dance before each one of them go separate ways 🎻 + 💃🏻
+🙂 Stranded brings people together at an international place (airport) in different time zones! 😲 Allowing them to socialize through dancing `<insert research paper here>`

 <!-- ![](img/badge.svg) -->